Since losing more than

 1. Mixed berries are foods that will help you lose weight with Noom

-Since the very beginning our weight loss journey, mixed berries have been a staple in our diet.
+Since the very beginning our weight loss journey in 2019, mixed berries have been a staple in our diet.
 Our fridge is always stocked with blueberries, raspberries, strawberries, and blackberries.
 During the cooler months, we eat them on old fashioned oatmeal (with a teaspoon of brown sugar).
-During the warmer months, we’ve enjoyed them for breakfast with Dannon Light & Fit Greek yogurt (80 cal) and a tablespoon of Grape Nuts (25 cal) for a little crunch.
+During the warmer months, we’ve enjoyed them for breakfast with Oikos Greek yogurt (80 cal) and a tablespoon of Grape Nuts (25 cal) for a little crunch.

 Mixed berries are a good mid-morning or mid-day snack and are fantastic on summer salads.
-I also like using mixed berries as a sweet topping on desserts like vanilla ice cream or frozen yogurt and angel food cake.
+I also like using mixed berries as a sweet topping on desserts like vanilla ice cream, frozen yogurt and angel food cake.

 2. Red grapes are an easy food to lose weight

 Not only are red grapes a fantastic snack or side, they are very low in calories (about 2 calories each).
 We eat grapes almost every day with breakfast or lunch.
 And we take them with us on road trips in place of the Pringles or Dots Pretzels we used to bring along.
 They fit easily into a red Solo cup that we put in the cup holders of our car and they satisfy our cravings for munchable snacks while we drive down the road.

 Grapes are low in calories, but they also fill us up.
 The small amount of peanuts below (there are 8 if you put the halves back together) have the same calories as the 22 grapes.
 It’s easy to see that the grapes will fill you up more and keep you feeling full longer.